shockscript/spec/src/overview.md

 ## User interface

-.AS incorporates a reactive mechanism for implementing user interface components.
+AS incorporates a reactive mechanism for implementing user interface components.

 ## Events

-.AS incorporates a DOM event model and allows easily declaring event types and documenting them.
+AS incorporates a DOM event model and allows easily declaring event types and documenting them.

 ## ASDoc

-.AS supports documentation comments allowing for Markdown notation and special tags such as `@throws`.
+AS supports documentation comments allowing for Markdown notation and special tags such as `@throws`.